AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/DotNet/SdsClientLibraries/SdsClientLibraries/readme.md

 IEnumerable<WaveData> retrievedInterpolatedFiltered = (await dataService.GetWindowFilteredValuesAsync<WaveData>(stream.Id, "0", "180", SdsBoundaryType.ExactOrCalculated, "Radians lt 50"));
 ```

-You can retrieve a sample of your data to show the over-all
+You can retrieve a sample of your data to show the overall
-trend of your data.
+trend.
 In addition to the start and end index, we also
 provide the number of intervals and a sampleBy argument.
 Intervals
 determines the depth of sampling performed and will affect how many values
 are returned.
 SampleBy allows you to select which property within your data you want the samples to be based on.